Anna (rapper): 2022–2023: Lista 47

-2024: Vera Baddie
+2024-2026: Vera Baddie and Million Dollar Babe

 On 19 January 2024, Anna released the single "I Got It", her first release in the United States through Republic Records.
 A music video for the song, filmed in New York City, was released the same day.
 The single "BBE", an acronym of "Best Bitch Ever", was released on 9 April 2024.
 Featuring Lazza, it is the third collaboration between the two rappers.
 The interlude, "Vieni dalla baddie", was released on 18 April 2024.
 On 30 May 2024, she released the single "30°C", ahead of the release of her debut studio album Vera Baddie on 28 June 2024.
 The album's track listing was teased through a petrol station pop-up in Milan, ahead of its full announcement on 26 June.

 Vera Baddie spent nine consecutive weeks atop the Italian chart, tying a record held by Laura Pausini's Primavera in anticipo since 2008 as the longest-running number one album by a female artist.
 The single "30°C" reached number one in its thirteenth week on the chart, making Anna the first female artist to top both the Italian album and singles chart simultaneously in 10 years.
 As well as the singles "BBE" and "30°C", three more tracks reached the top 10 of the Italian singles chart, despite not being released as singles: "Tt le girlz", "I Love It" and "Bikini".
 "Tonight" was sent to Italian radio as the album's fourth single on 20 September 2024.

 In September 2024, Billboard Italia named Anna their Woman of the Year for her record-breaking success in the music industry.

+On 10 July 2026, Anna released her second studio album, Million Dollar Babe.
+She described that this album is not about money, but about her personal growth in which she learned to value herself.
+The album also "explores the contradictions of success, from the concepts of 'status' and 'glory' to the emptiness, loneliness, and illusions that often accompany it.
+[It is] an album that celebrates perseverance, the freedom to be oneself, and the ability to transform every wound into awareness."
+She also stated she intends to represent Italy in Eurovision.
+She announced a tour for the album, set to begin on November 28, 2026 with the first location being Pesaro in the Vitrifrigo Arena.